backupbrew/switchbrew/NIM services.md

-Where the 64bit DeviceId is parsed from the 0x10-bytes at outbuf+0xC6 from [set:cal](Settings%20services.md "wikilink") GetDeviceCert(DeviceCert\_certname+2, aka where the hex string for the DeviceId is).
+Where the 64bit DeviceId is parsed from the 0x10-bytes at outbuf+0xC6 from [set:cal](Settings%20services.md "wikilink") GetEciDeviceCertificate (DeviceCert\_certname+2, aka where the hex string for the DeviceId is).

 ## sun